DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-24-confirming-a-deferred-offer-iteration-3.md

 We changed the success message from “Deferred offer successfully confirmed for current cycle” to “Deferred offer confirmed”.

-### Changes to the flow when the course is not available
+### Flow when the course is not available

 At the moment, users have to click to reveal the details of the deferred offer.
 We’ve changed this so that it’s always shown.

 We changed the heading from “Review deferred offer” to “Confirm deferred offer”.

-We made several changes to the body to be clearer and more concise.
+We also made several changes to the body text.